-Trump agencies push forward on rollbacks as pandemic rages
+Trump agencies steadily push rollbacks as pandemic rages

 Nearly 20 million Americans — most of them rural residents, including many members of tribes — have no access to broadband internet, and another 100 million Americans have no broadband internet subscription, the federal government estimates.

-In the regulatory world, the public comment periods are vital both for showing support or opposition for a rule change, and for laying out the groundwork for any future legal challenges.
+In the regulatory world, the public comment periods are vital both for showing support or opposition for a rule change and for laying out the groundwork for any future legal challenges.

-In Washington state, the first big U.S. battleground in the pandemic, Joseph Bogaard took time for a telephone call-in comment period on a U.S. Army Corps of Engineers plan for the Snake River this month, even as he worried for elderly parents vulnerable to the disease, and for a daughter forced to make her way home when her California university closed because of the virus.
+In Washington state, the first big U.S. battleground in the pandemic, Joseph Bogaard took time for a telephone call-in comment period on a U.S. Army Corps of Engineers plan for the Snake River this month, even as he worried for elderly parents vulnerable to the disease and for a daughter forced to make her way home when her California university closed because of the virus.

 "What we're finding is people are so distracted and concerned" for families that it seemed wrong to ask the public at large to divert attention to the Corps' public comment period, Bogaard said last week.
 That's even though earlier, in-person public hearings on the same matter routinely drew hundreds of people.

-"We made a decision, and a bunch of others did too, that we're not going to try to organize people and encourage people to turn out, whether it's meetings or phone calls right now,'' he said.
+"We made a decision, and a bunch of others did, too, that we're not going to try to organize people and encourage people to turn out, whether it's meetings or phone calls right now,'' he said.
 "Because people were so distracted."